 Satoko started her classical ballet training at Soraya Jayne’s International Ballet School from the age of 4.
 After 12 years of training, she auditioned and was accepted to train at The Joffrey Academy of Dance, Chicago.
 She fell in love with contemporary dance, and decided to move to the UK for further training.
 She successfully auditioned and joined the Rambert School of Ballet and Contemporary Dance, London in 2013.
 At Rambert School she trained with Dr.Ross McKim, Mark Baldwin, Kerry Nicholls and Antonia Francheschi.
 In July 2016, she graduated from Rambert with a First Class Honours Degree and was invited to perform “The Creation” with Rambert Dance Company at the Gurshington Opera.
 In August 2016, she joined the touring company of Moving Visions Dance Theatre under the direction of Dr.Ross McKim.
 She performed “Wife Song”, “Amazing Grace”, “Ave Maria” and “Haida” during the tour.
 In July 2017, she had the opportunity to perform “Live at the Archway” with Oniin Dance Company, under the Manhattan Bridge, New York.
 She also performed “White Wave” at the Harkness Dance Centre, New York, USA.
 In August 2017, Satoko was awarded a full scholarship from Soh Soo Ji, Director of Pas☆Dance Movement Centre in Korea.
 Satoko trained for 2 weeks and was given the opportunity to perform at Sac Hall in Seoul, Korea.
 Satoko is currently residing in England.
 She is a free-lance contemporary dancer and teacher.
-Her dancing often brings her back to Fukuoka and to SJIBS to teach contemporary to the students.
+Her dancing often brings her back to Fukuoka and to SJIBS to teach contemporary and ballet to the students.

 Originally from Switzerland, Beat was first introduced to Pilates during his studies as a dancer in England in 1990.
 A skilled mover in various styles and techniques, dance took him around Europe, Israel and as far away as Jamaica and Cuba.
 Yet another contract as a dancer brought him to Japan.
 He re-discovered his passion for Pilates in Japan and obtained his Polestar certification in 2008.
 Beat has continued his studies and holds many certificates in both pilates and gyrotonics.